itsmillertim3/perform2021/cloudmigration/content/01_lab_1/07_services_and_transactions/index.md

 💥 **TECHNICAL NOTE**: There a lot of services in this list.
 To help manage this list a [Dynatrace auto-tagging rule](https://www.dynatrace.com/support/help/how-to-use-dynatrace/tags-and-metadata/) was added by the workshop scripts and we can now use a tag filter to make this list more manageable.

+Management zones are a powerful information-partitioning mechanism that promote collaboration and the sharing of relevant team-specific data while simultaneously ensuring secure access control.

 In the management zone drop down, choose `monolith`.

 ![image](../../../assets/images/lab1-pick-monolith-mz.png)

 It should look like this: